 Your Second Base Coach

-If Rfield was a good stat, we would not need Rpos.
+If Rfield was a better stat, and actually measured fielding ability, we would not need Rpos.

 Hubbell is the fourth player from the right, bottom row.

 Top Row; L-R: Benny Tate , Doc Martin, Allen Russell , Hank Severeid , Dutch Ruether, Alex Ferguson , Tex Jeanes , Firpo Marberry , Tom Zachary , Ossie Bluege , Buddy Myer, Bobby Veach